 - 11. As CDU establishes the communication session with the receiver, a progress box is displayed. - 12.
 Select Tools | Logging Control Window from the CDU main menu to control the receiver's logging to files and serial ports.
 Refer to CDU's on-line Help for more information. - 13.
-Use the Console window to enter commands; Section 3.4, Data Collection for Post Processing on page 45. ☐ If you have to power down your receiver, ensure that all windows, other than the Console window, are closed in CDU and then use the SAVECONFIG command.
+Use the Console window to enter commands.
+See also Section 3.4, Data Collection on page 41. - If you have to power down your receiver, ensure that all windows, other than the Console window, are closed in CDU and then use the SAVECONFIG command.